meowrypto/simple-ping-tool/README.md

-# Simple Ping Tool

-A lightweight, automated Windows Batch script that opens the Command Prompt (CMD), pings Google's Public DNS (`8.8.8.8`), and displays the results.
+# Multi-DNS Internet Connectivity Tester

+A lightweight Windows Batch script designed to check your internet stability by pinging 5 of the most reliable and widely used global DNS servers.

+Instead of relying on a single checkpoint, this tool gives you a broader look at your network's status.

 ## Features
-* **One-Click Execution:** No installation required, just double-click to run.
-* **Automated:** Automatically opens CMD and executes the ping command.
-* **Clear Results:** Keeps the window open at the end so you can review the latency and packet loss.
+* **Multi-Target Ping:** Tests connection against Google, Cloudflare, Quad9, OpenDNS, and AdGuard.
+* **Fast Diagnostics:** Sends 2 packets per server for a quick yet accurate status report.
+* **Status Summary:** Clearly filters output to show latency statistics and a simple `ONLINE` / `OFFLINE` indicator for each service.
+* **No Installation:** Pure Windows Batch script, zero dependencies.

+## Tested DNS Servers
+1. **Google DNS:** `8.8.8.8`
+2. **Cloudflare DNS:** `1.1.1.1`
+3. **Quad9 DNS:** `9.9.9.9`
+4. **Cisco OpenDNS:** `208.67.222.222`
+5. **AdGuard DNS:** `94.140.14.14`

 ## How to Use
-1. Download or clone this repository.
+1. Download `ping_tool.bat`.
-2. Double-click the `ping_tool.bat` file.
+2. Double-click the file to execute.
-3. View the live network statistics in the terminal.
-4. Press any key to close the window when finished.
+3. Review the terminal output to identify if specific servers are unreachable or if your overall connection is down.

 ## License
 This project is open-source and available under the [MIT License](LICENSE).